Arfazrll/Hand-Gesture-Recognition/README.md

 ## 🤝 Contributions

-Feel free to fork this repository, submit pull requests, or open issues for suggestions and improvements. <br>
+Feel free to fork this repository, submit pull requests, or open issues for suggestions and improvements.
 Thank You :)

 ---